nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Calorie(s)**: Unit of measurement for amount of food consumed.

+* **Daily Recommended Calorie Intake**: The amount of calories recommended by experts for an individual to consume daily (According to Health Promotion Board Singapore, adult males should consume 2200 calories, adult females should consume 1800 calories).

+* **Deficit**: The amount of calories <ins>not</ins> consumed in order to facilitate fat burning and weight loss.

+* **Macros**: Proteins, Carbohydrates, Fats e.t.c., macronutrient groups that provide people with energy.

 * **Meals**: Breakfast, Lunch, Dinner e.t.c., categories for users to input their daily meals under.

-* **Macros**: Proteins, Carbohydrates, Fats e.t.c., macronutrient groups that provide people with energy.

-* **Daily Recommended Calorie Intake**: the amount of calories recommended by experts for an individual to consume daily (According to Health Promotion Board Singapore, adult males should consume 2200 calories, adult females should consume 1800 calories).

-* **Deficit**: the amount of calories _not_ consumed in order to facilitate fat burning and weight loss.

-* **Surplus**: the amount of calories consumed in excess of the recommended daily intake to facilitate mass gain.
+* **Surplus**: The amount of calories consumed in excess of the recommended daily intake to facilitate mass gain.

 --------------------------------------------------------------------------------------------------------------------